Wazito F.C.: 2016

 The second-tier league was renamed National Super League (NSL) by the new Football Kenya Federation.
 Wazito was among 20 clubs that played in the league.
 It turned out to be the toughest league for the team.
 At the end of the season, Wazito ended at position 11 with 51 points.
 The club will therefore still play in the same league in the 2017 season.

 2017

 Wazito FC earned a promotion to Kenyan Premier League for the first time in their history after finishing second in the National Super League.
 The team was under coach Frank Ouna.

 2018

 Wazito's stay in the top-flight was however shot-lived as they got relegated at the end of their first season.
 They were however handed a boost when Swedish businessman Ricardo Badoer acquired the club and pumped money into the team.
-They acquired some of the best players in the country to help the team earn promotion back to the top tier.
+They acquired some of the best players in the country to help the team reenter the top tier.